Rhetorica: The Rhetorical Appeals

-Rhetorica: The Practice of Magnanimity
+Rhetorica: The Weakness of Magnanimity Read More »

 “Most people are normal” does not sound controversial, or even worth saying; but it is surprisingly hard, and worthwhile, to really believe.